How Motley Crue Hit a New Peak With ‘Dr. Feelgood’

 Unfortunately for the band's fans, once they split up, it would prove incredibly difficult to put them back together.
 They released a placeholder hits collection, Decade of Decadence, in the fall of 1991, and the three new songs tacked onto the compilation ended up being the last songs Neil would record as the lead singer of Motley Crue before unceremoniously departing the lineup in February 1992.

-Although Neil eventually returned in 1997 (after the band recorded a self-titled effort with replacement singer John Corabi), the momentum they’d worked so hard to build over those first 10 years was broken, and they’d never return to the commercial heights they scaled with Dr. Feelgood.
-With Motley Crue on the road for their farewell tour, it seems likely that Feelgood will go down as their biggest triumph — and though it’s hard not to wonder what might have been if they’d managed to keep it together in 1992, it’s just as difficult not to be impressed by the power they had at their peak.
+Neil eventually returned in 1997, after the band recorded a self-titled effort with replacement singer John Corabi).
+Still, the momentum they'd worked so hard to build over those first 10 years was broken, and Motley Crue never returned to the commercial heights they scaled with Dr. Feelgood.